Thursday, 31 July 2025

 “As a [type of user], I want [an action] so that [a benefit/a value].”

 This ensures the feature is grounded in user value.
 User stories are intentionally brief and act as placeholders for further conversation and refinement.
-They are prioritized in a product backlog, broken down into epics or tasks, and selected for development during sprint planning.
+They are prioritised in a product backlog, broken down into epics or tasks, and selected for development during sprint planning.

 A well-written user story is INVEST: